W427697/Discord-/code/frameworks/sveltekit/README.md

 ## How to mock

-To mock a SvelteKit import you can make use of the `parameters.sveltekit` object either on the `Story`, on the `Template` or on the `Meta`
+To mock a SvelteKit import you can set it on `parameters.sveltekit`:

 ```ts
 export const MyStory = {